sombriks/node-backend-validation/01-address-book-no-validate/README.md

 - Setup a Koa service is like build a custom motorbike, you can either end with a 55cc toy motorcycle or a real-life Kaneda's bike from Akira movie.
 - Ava is blazing fast
-- XO makes lint a pleasure
+- XO makes lint a pleasure, but sometimes the 'fixes' changes meaning.
 - Supertest for Koa middleware is a marriage in heaven
-- PGLite is staging here to see if it can replace sqlite as test database.
+- PGLite is staging here to see if it can replace [sqlite][sqlite] as test database.
+It is in early stages, has [some limitations][limitations] but promising so far.
 - The configs/requests/services and provisioning functions is a portable style being experimented here as well.
 Some stacks offers DI containers, others doesn't.
 So it's a good practice keep a sane, straightforward setup phase with reasonable configuration functions instead of singleton exports.
+- Kind reminder that async/await are contagious.
+I needed it early, for database, then it propagated to services and from services to controllers, making server setup async/await land as well.

 [node]: https://nodejs.org
 [koa]: https://koajs.com